Resharing a blogpost I wrote 3 years ago:

 When Eric was young, him and I used to fight a lot.
 I am sure I provoked him but he was not that easy either.
 He played outside always, and was injured all the time from different utensils he collected or perhaps some fights he may have been involved in.
 He was a stubborn little guy.

-On Sunday afternoon, April 24th, 1994, exactly 17 days since the Rwandan Genocide began, everything changed!
+On Sunday afternoon, April 24th, 1994, exactly 17 days since the genocide against the Tutsi began in Rwanda, everything changed!
 God must have stirred something unimaginable in this 8 year old’s heart after my Mom, my old brother Jean Felix, my cousin and I were led by the infamous interahamwe militiamen to the mass grave in the lower Kanombe, suburbs of Kigali, to be killed.

 Sparing you the details for now, I miraculously survived but my Mom, brother and cousin didn’t.
 Although death was everywhere, I undoubtedly cherish that afternoon because God gave me another chance to life.
 However, the same day I got separated from my brother Eric, and sisters Alice and Mireille, who were all under 10.
 At this point, they were so certain I was dead, and I thought the same for them.

 With no instructions on what to do next or a moment to think about it, my baby brother immediately assumed the role of a big brother and a parent.
 Fleeing amid rain of bullets, blood thirst machetes and hiding in unfamiliar areas, he tied up a piece of blanket around his neck so his two sisters could hold on to it.